-Evans Revere is a Senior Director of ASG, advising clients on entry and growth strategies throughout the Asia region, with a specific focus on Korea, China, and Japan.
+Evans Revere is a Senior Advisor of ASG, advising clients on entry and growth strategies throughout the Asia region, with a specific focus on Korea, China, and Japan.
 Mr. Revere brings decades of experience as an expert on Asia-related matters to his work with clients, including as President and CEO of The Korea Society, the leading U.S. private, non-profit organization devoted to improving U.S.-Korea relations.

 Mr. Revere is also a Visiting Lecturer at Princeton University’s Woodrow Wilson School of Public and International Affairs and a Non-Resident Senior Fellow at the Brookings Institution.